Teaching English in Argentina

 Foreign teachers enjoy things like Argentine beef, Fernet, and wine.
 The nightlife, the arts, history, culture, and tango are certainly great, especially in Buenos Aires.

 Crime is still a big issue in Argentina.
-Be cautious for petty crimes like pickpocketing.
-Currently, there is a bit of political animosity with protests occurring in the streets of Buenos Aires.
+Be cautious of petty crimes like pickpocketing with occasional protests.

 Portenos or Portena (people from Buenos Aires) are generally lovely, funny, dramatic, cultured, and love to chat.
 This makes planning and teaching them exceptionally easy as students will often talk on a single subject.